 An Example of an ad created from a product data feed.

 And, if you make a dynamic Data Feed and synchronize it to Spaceboost - which you can do for free in a matter of seconds by publishing a Google Sheets to a URL - you can make sure that the ads that you create and link to this Data Feed are automatically updated to reflect the information in the Feed.

-Think how much time that will save you in manually updating ads with new information about product availability, price, and discounts, or anything else that could change about what you are advertising.
+Think how much time that will save you in manually updating ads with new information about product/service availability, price, and discounts, or anything else that could change about what you are advertising.
 And now think how much value having always up to date ads will create.

 Even better, if you calculate an ideal CPA for each item, or a target ROI, you can give Google’s Machine Learning bidding algorithms the information they need to optimize your bidding on a massive scale, with all the data they could need to find the combinations of information that prove most profitable for your business.